robomq/robomq.io/docs/STOMP.md

 ## Node.js

 ### Prerequisite
-The Node.js library we use for this example can be found at <https://github.com/jmesnil/stomp-websocket>.
+The Node.js library we use for this example can be found at <a href="https://github.com/jmesnil/stomp-websocket" target="_blank">https://github.com/jmesnil/stomp-websocket</a>.
 It supports STOMP version 1.0 and 1.1.

 You can install the library through `sudo npm install stompjs`.